 No execution has been carried out since independence was declared in 1978.

-On December 19, 2016, Tuvalu voted again in favour of the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly, but did not cosposnored the text as in previous time.
+On December 17, 2018, Tuvalu cosponsored and voted again in favour of the Resolution on a Moratorium on the Use of the Death Penalty at the UN General Assembly.
+It did not cosposnor the text in 2016.